Cyber-Chic/nasa/README.md

 ![IMG_2648 verticle nasa cool](https://github.com/user-attachments/assets/c3e8a735-4b53-4633-b98e-3aaf7202504e)

 # Sponsors
+- Thank you for reading about my NASA research!😁
 - You can sponsor me if you like my work on this and want to say thanks!💖